History

 Early 1990’s

-UCI Beckman Laser Institute & Medical Clinic partners with the Orange County justice system to launch a program that helps rehabilitate former gang members by removing their tattoos.
+The Institute partners with the Orange County justice system to launch a program aimed at rehabilitating former gang members by providing tattoo removal services.

 • Laser Surgery